-There are so many variations to make this ball.
+There are many variations to make this ball.

-- Can use 4 different colours or use wool that is multicoloured.
+- We can use 4 different colours of wool or use wool that is multicoloured.

 - If making a bigger ball cast on more stitches.

-- If making a smaller ball cast on fewer stitches, as long as when you fold, it makes a square.
+- If making a smaller ball cast on fewer stitches, as long as when you fold the rectangle it should make a square.

 Pull the thread so it will look like this.